 Runes 202 - Bind Runes.
 This series is becoming one of my favorites as I am intrigued by the power that develops when combining several Runes into a single symbol.
 A few people have said that bind Runes should be balanced, but that is not my experience and I have seen several images of other "unbalanced" bind Runes.

 Runes 301 - Making Your Own Runes.
 This series began when I attempted to make my own set the first time.
 I have multiple sets now, but still like to talk about different sets that can be made.
 What's important to remember is that you make up your own ritual around this process.
 The only thing you have to do with the Runes is make sure the first reading is for you.
 This makes the Runes your own.

 Runes 401 - Rune Rituals.
-I enjoy this series, because despite the fore thought related to the rituals, something inevitably arises during the actual ritual.
-This series began in 2013, so look for more ritual entries as the year progresses.
+I enjoy this series, because despite the fore thought related to the rituals, something inevitably arises when I do them.
+Rituals are a great way to connect with the Runes and are very focused and/or spiritual experiences.

 Runes 402 - Rune Dialogues.
 Occasionally, the readings that I do go into greater depth than a three-Rune draw.
-Since that has happened a few during some Rune interpretations, I decided to add this series in 2014.
+Since that has happened a few during some Rune interpretations, I decided to add this series.
 In Runes 402, I engage in more detailed conversations with the Runes to sort out the finer points of questions posed and answers given.

 Runes 403 - Rune Interpretations.
 Although not the first or second series I created, this is the foundation for many of my posts.
 In Runes 403, I interpret Runes through readings, conversations, and experiences for myself and others.